-The HLD offers the possibility to carry out your practical courses as well as for Bachelor, Master, Diploma and PhD theses for interested students of appropriate branches of study.
+The HLD offers the possibility to carry out your practical courses as well as for Bachelor, Master and PhD theses for interested students of appropriate branches of study.
 Furthermore, we provide the opportunity to work as a student research assistant at our institute.

 You may send us your application or contact us by phone or e-mail.

 Magnetization studies of novel magnetic materials

 Novel magnetic materials will be investigated by means of modern magnetometry methods (SQUID, HALL).
 You will use advanced measurement techniques and devices in order to study novel magnetic compounds at extreme sample conditions.
 You will perform the experiments by use of computer-assisted data acquisition and analyse your data by means of modern software tools.